peter88213/poemenia/README.md

 2. Copy the files listed above from the  _Pepito Cleaner_  extension directory to the  _poemenia_  `xx-YY` subdirectory.
 3. Move to the `poemenia` subdirectory in the project's `oxt` folder.

-Now create a language module file named `xx_YY.xba` to the directory:
+Now create a language module file named `xx_YY.xba`:

 #### xx_YY.xba